Adrianjewell91/decoupler-website/README.md

 Decoupling, Formally

-The purpose of this section is to demonstrate formally that the Decoupling Problem is an optimization.
+This article's purpose is to demonstrate that the Decoupling Problem is an optimization on a metric call the Minimun Total Coupling.

-The set B is a collection of Business Processes.
+The begin, let there be a set B, a collection of Business Processes.

 	B = { b_1, b_2, ... b_n }.

-A set of Dependencies expresses the direct relationships of Business Processes to one another.
-To generate it, map the Business Process to zero or more other Business Processes, defined by:
+Next, let there be a set D, collection of Dependencies, which express the direct relationships of Business Processes to one another.
+To generate it, map each Business Process to zero or more other Business Processes, defined by:

-	D = { d ∈ B x B: b_1 R b_2 }, D ⊂ B x B, D ∈ P(B).
+	D = { d ∈ B x B: b_1 R b_2 }.

+Note that `D ⊂ B x B` and `D ⊂ P(B)`, which is siginificant insofar as showing that D is a subset of all possible combinations of two Business procceses, and also a subset of the complete set of all possible subsets (ie. the power set of B).

-Given a maximum size of a Domain, A set of Mappings is a transformation of D into a set of sets of Domains, where there is more than one valid set of Domains, defined as:
+The set `D` can be grouped into a set of Domains, denoted as a set called `M`, a collection of Domains.
+Given a maximum Domain `size`, the set M is constructed by transforming D. Note that there can be more than one valid set of Domains, (although we will not prove it here).
+This transformation is described by two functions `h` and `g`, and the set `M`:

-	h : B, D -> M, where
+	let h : (B, D) -> M, where

-	M = { m ⊂ P(B) : U m == B and g( m ) = 1 }, where
+	M = { m ∈ P(B) : U m == B and g( m ) = 1 }, and

-	g : P(B) -> { 0, 1 }, and 	g(m) = 1, if and only if:
+	let g : P(B) -> { 0, 1 }, and g(m) = 1 if
-		for each Domain of m ⊂ B, there is a path from every b in the Domain to every other b' in the same Domain through the inter-Domain Dependencies only.
+		for each Domain of m ⊂ B, there is a path from every b in the Domain to every other b' in the same Domain through the inter-Domain Dependencies, only.

-There exists a Total Coupling metric, defined as the summation of the dependencies between each Domain in a Mapping to the other Domains in the same Mapping, written as:
+The crucial function is `g`, which validates a subset of `D` to be a valid Domain.

+Now, there exists a value called the `Total Coupling metric`, which is the quantity of Dependencies that cross Domains.
+In other words, it sums the Dependencies that connect two Domains instead of connecting Dependencies within a Domain:

- 	j : M -> N, where j(m) = [Summation over { m x m : m ∈ M } ] q(m_domain_1, m_domain_2), where
+ 	let j : M -> N, where j(M) = [Summation over { m x m : m ∈ M } ] q(m1, m2), where

-	q: (domain_1, domain_2) -> N, where
+	q: (m1, m2) -> N, where
-		q(do_1, do_2) = [Summation over each b in do_1] b_n_do_1 U domain_2  if do_1 1= do_2 else return 0.
+		q(m1, m2) = [Summation over each b in m1] {b'} U m2  if m1 != m2 else return 0.